bingothon/speedcontrol-bingothon/Configuration.md

 ```

 ## nodecg-speedcontrol configuration
-Follow the instruction there, however choosing the correct, next layouts requires 2 custom columns under the schedule import: "Bingotype" and "Layout", bingotype is used to determine the order of scenes and layout is used to load the scenes like `{Layout}-{playercount}p-BINGO`, `INTERVIEW-{playercount}`
+Follow the instruction there, however choosing the correct, next layouts requires 2 custom columns under the schedule import: "Bingotype" and "Layout", bingotype is used to determine the order of scenes and layout is used to load the scenes like `{Layout, _ replaced with x} - {playercount} player layout`, `Interview - {playercount} player layout`

 ## OBS config
 Choose the names of the sources, the discord Audio is picked up from, this is seperated from the normal desktop audio (named nodecgAudio in the config) to make it possible to seperate them